AdaSupport/docs/ada-embed.md

   name: "Ada Lovelace"
 });
 ```
-**Note:** Because unsanitized meta variable names are sanitized by Ada's backend, meta variable names should not include whitespace, emojis, special characters or periods.
-Please consult the table of variable name formats presented in the [metaFields](#metafields-type-object) settings object.
+**Note:** Please keep in mind the following: 1) Because unsanitized meta variable names are sanitized by Ada's backend, meta variable names should not include whitespace, emojis, special characters or periods; 2) Some default meta variables are already set for you.

+Please consult the table of variable name formats and the table of default meta variables presented in the [metaFields](#metafields-type-object) settings object.

 #### `start(adaSettings)` `@param {Object}`
 Used to add the Ada Embed interface to your page.
 Takes in an optional object for setting customization.